RedisLabs/redislabs-docs/content/rs/release-notes/rs-7-2-4-releases/rs-7-2-4-tba.md

 ### Resolved issues

-- RS106070: Cluster upgrade will fail and display an error to the user after a timeout is exceeded.

 - RS107974: Increased retry count for join requests in case the local CCS isn’t available.

 - RS118229: Fixed an issue in the new Cluster Manager UI where a database could not be scaled up to use the maximum shards available for a trial license.